 Sister Julie Upton, RSM, St. John’s University, Queens, N.Y.

-NOTICE: Due to unforeseen circumstances, Jonathan Wilson-Hartgrove has been replaced by Alden Bass and Sister Christine Vladimiroff by Sister Ephrem Hollermann.
+NOTICE: Due to unforeseen circumstances, Jonathan Wilson-Hartgrove was replaced by Alden Bass and Sister Christine Vladimiroff by Sister Ephrem Hollermann.
 See the American Monastic Newsletter June 2014 for a detailed program of the convention.

 Details about the topics and speakers are in the AMN February 2014